 Crisis Proofing Your Business

-Daniel joined the successful family construction business with his dad and uncle John.
-Daniel worked hard, anticipating that one day he would take over his dad’s share of the business, when his dad was ready to retire.
+Daniel joined the successful family construction business with his dad and Uncle John.
+Daniel worked hard, anticipating that one day he would take over his dad’s share of the business when his dad was ready to retire.
 Unfortunately, Uncle John died suddenly from a heart attack.
-With no shareholder agreement in place and no buy/sell agreement, his uncle’s share of the business passed to Daniel’s aunt, whom Daniel had a great relationship with.
-Although a kind and generous woman, Daniel’s aunt had little business experience, but wanted to honour her husband’s legacy and give her teenage children the opportunity to take over their dad’s share of the business when they got older.
+With no shareholder agreement in place and no buy/sell agreement, his uncle’s share of the business passed to Daniel’s aunt, with whom Daniel had a great relationship.
+Although a kind and generous woman, Daniel’s aunt had little business experience but wanted to honour her husband’s legacy and give her teenage children the opportunity to take over their dad’s share of the business when they got older.
 While Daniel and his father had focused on the construction side of the business, Uncle John had been responsible for sales, which began dwindling immediately after his death.
-They tried to hire salespeople to replace Uncle John, but couldn’t find someone with the same experience, knowledge and commitment and sales continued to lag while the business declined until the doors were closed a few years later.
+They tried to hire salespeople to replace Uncle John, but couldn’t find someone with the same experience, knowledge, and commitment, and sales continued to lag while the business declined until the doors were closed a few years later.
 The family was splintered, each blaming the other for the failure.

 Although these are common stories, the endings could have been much different.
 If Sara had a contingency plan in place to replace her income and cover her business expenses, she could have taken the time off work to deal with her illness, looking for a purchaser while her business was still healthy, stable, and profitable.
 If Daniel’s father and Uncle John would have had a funded shareholders agreement in place or a funded buy/sell agreement, Daniel’s Aunt would have been compelled to sell her husband’s share of the business to Daniel’s father and he would have been obligated to purchase the shares for the agreed value.
 With a succession plan in place, both businesses and families would have had the opportunity to survive and thrive after these catastrophic events.